ylogx/blog/_posts/2019-02-03-zomato-image-classification.md

   - alexnet
 ---

+## Introduction
-At [Zomato][zomato-homepage], we manage over half a billion images across our platform, with a daily influx of approximately 500 GBs of new images, totaling close to 100,000 images every day.
+At [Zomato][zomato-homepage], we manage over half a billion images across our platform, with a daily influx of approximately 500 GBs of fresh visual data, totaling close to 100,000 new images every day.
 This blog details our journey in building a neural network-based machine learning model to classify these images into categories like food, ambiance, menu, etc. We will also discuss the challenges we faced when deploying such a model at Zomato's scale and our learnings from this deployment.

-## Why Do We Need to Classify Images?
+## The Need for Image Classification

-As a restaurant search, discovery, and delivery platform, our two primary sources for images are:
+As a restaurant search, discovery, and delivery platform, our primary sources of images are:

-1. User-uploaded images when they visit or order from a restaurant and write reviews.
+1. User-generated content from restaurant visit and food order reviews.
-2. Images collected by our team from restaurants during the listing process.
+2. Professional photography from our restaurant listing team.

-At Zomato, image classification serves several use cases:
+Image classification serves several critical functions at Zomato:

 1. **User Experience**: We can help users find ambiance images quickly by categorizing images into collections like food and ambiance.
 Previously, we manually tagged around 10-20 images per restaurant.
 Automating this process allows us to categorize all images uploaded across the platform.
 2. **Content Balance**: The majority of images uploaded on Zomato are food images.
 By categorizing images, we can surface ambiance images more effectively.
 3. **Content Quality**: Ensuring high-quality content is crucial.
 Automated tagging (e.g., human, selfies) can improve our photo moderation turnaround time.
 4. **Menu Management**: Identifying menu images helps our content team verify and ensure that only high-quality menu images are shown to users.

-## How We Built This
+## Building the Classifier

 Image classification is straightforward in a Jupyter notebook but challenging at Zomato's scale.
 We needed a system to moderate close to half a million images daily.
 This blog post covers our initial model built in 2016 and insights for future retraining.